 Tired of Hearing I’m Bored?
 Try These 50 Fun Activities for Kids

 Trying to entertain bored children can be a challenge.
-Boredom can strike during hours outside of school so often that constantly taking them out for entertainment can be a big drain on your budget.
+Boredom can strike during hours outside of school so often that constantly taking them out for entertainment can significantly drain your budget.
 All parents would love for their kids to find activities to do that are free or affordable and keep the kids happy.

 Things to Do When You’re Bored